 Our ambition is to integrate material sustainability considerations across our activities, including research, investment decisions and risk management.
 To this end, we have built an ESG portal that consolidates information from a suite of third-party data providers and includes a sustainability due diligence questionnaire for third-party fund selection.

 7. Responsible products and solutions

-We continue to develop investment strategies that provide capital to companies which help to have a positive impact on society or the environment.
-We also support those companies that plan to mitigate the negative externalities of their products, services, operations and supply chain.
+We continue to develop investment strategies that provide capital to the companies providing solutions to social and environmental issues.
+We also support those companies transitioning their business activities for greater resilience and sustainability.

 8. Active ownership

-We strive to engage with issuers that fall short of our expectations – either directly or through collaborations with other investors.
-Where necessary, we will escalate to Board representatives, vote against management or support shareholder resolutions.
+We strive to engage with issuers that are able to transition to more sustainable models – either directly or through investor collaborations.
+Where necessary, we will escalate to board representatives, vote against management or support shareholder resolutions.
 Depending on the severity of the concern and the issuers’ capacity or willingness to adopt generally accepted standards of best practice, we may choose to sell the investment.